Anikets08/AnPaper/README.md

 # Anpaper
-a minimal wallpaper application made on flutter for Android
+A minimal wallpaper application made on flutter for Android

-A new Flutter project.

 ## Getting Started